equity colab lunchtime webinars

 With 129 health justice partnerships now operating across Australia, this webinar offers a unique opportunity to understand their impact and explore how you can be part of this transformative approach to holistic care.

-Don’t miss this chance to learn about a model that’s reshaping how we advance equity.
+This was a chance to learn about a model that’s reshaping how we advance equity.

 • Healthcare professionals